vnguyen01/vnguyen01.github.io/_posts/2020-06-14-getting-katex-to-work-for-github-pages.markdown

     git push origin master -f
     ```

 This is probably not the best practice when it comes to Git...but it does the job.
+I reformatted these commands into
+the bash script in the tutorial to avoid having to type this out each time and to have the same commit message for both
+branches.